Festschrift for the Feast of St Gregory the Great, 12 March 2016.

 Even the word liturgy shows that.
 What kind of a word is that, another churchy thing from the musty past that gets in the way of preaching Jesus?
-The word is the English form of an ancient Greek word that had nothing to do with church, it described the obligation that a wealthy Athenian had toward the people of Athens to do something big for their benefit at his own expense.
-If Christian worship were not exactly what our Lutheran Confessions say it is, there would have been no reason for the early Greek speaking Christians to appropriate this word -- here, the wealthy Athenian, God, undertakes something for the people at his own expense, the sacrifice of the body and blood of God Made Man Jesus for our salvation from sin and its wages death!!
+The word "liturgy" is the English form of an ancient Greek word that had nothing to do with church, it described the obligation that a wealthy Athenian had toward the people of Athens to do something big for their benefit at his own expense.
+If Christian worship were not exactly what our Lutheran Confessions say it is, there would have been no reason for the early Greek speaking Christians to appropriate this word -- here, the "wealthy Athenian", God, undertakes something for the people at his own expense, the sacrifice of the body and blood of God Made Man Jesus for our salvation from sin and its wages death!!

 And that is exactly what a Divine Service is, and why we bother.

 PS.
 Why post this for 12 March?
 Because it's the feast of St Gregory the Great, that's why, who for centuries was regarded as the "Father of Christian Worship".
 While maybe not that, his liturgical reforms were hugely influential in Western Christian worship being as it is.
 Gregory was bishop of Rome from 3 September 590 to 12 March 604, the day he died.
 It is the custom of the Christian church to commemorate its saints on the day they died, in this life, and were born as it were to eternal life.
 He was considered a saint immediately by popular acclaim -- the way it used to be done, and even John Calvin, who took the Reformation well beyond what the Lutheran Reformation was all about, thought Gregory was the last good pope and speaks well of him in his Institutes -- and his memorial feast was celebrated on his day of death.
-Until Vatican II that is, tinkered with it too, and thinking since the day will always fall in Lent moved it for the Roman church to the day he was installed as bishop of Rome, 3 September (in 590).
+Until Vatican II tinkered with that too, and thinking since the day will always fall in Lent, moved it for the Roman church to the day he was installed as bishop of Rome, 3 September (in 590).